-Our past international students have been successfully employed in various other places across the globe.
-Many are university teachers, researchers or development professionals in both NGOs and government service.
-Others are active as experts in the private industry related to urban development.
-Some UEP alumni have also been employed as interns or consultants at different United Nations and European Union agencies and other multilateral institutions.
-In Norway, students get motivated to work for the local governments and community organizations to find integrated, cross-sector solutions to urban problems.
+Our past students have been successfully employed in various professions both in Norway and around the world.
+Some have developed successful careers as academics and as development professionals in both non-government organisations and the public sector.
+Others are active in the private sector as urban planning consultants, area planners, spatial planners, transport planners/researchers, architects, and landscape architects.
+Some UEP alumni have also been employed as consultants at different United Nations and European Union agencies and other multilateral institutions.

-The PhD education is a structured degree with a nominal duration of three-year full time study.
-Some PhD positions may include a fourth year of required duties, usually in the form of teaching, this will be detailed in your employee contract if applicable.
+The UEP team also supervises doctoral and post-doctoral research.
+The PhD research is a structured degree with a nominal duration of three-year full-time study.
+Some PhD positions may include a fourth year of required duties, usually in the form of teaching.

 - The programme consists of at least 30 ECTS of coursework, and an independent academic work in the form of a doctoral thesis estimated to 2.5 years.